-Connect the supplied power adapter to the Digitizer's power supply socket.
+Connect the supplied power adapter to the Digitizer's or miniDig's power supply socket.
 Insert the adapter plug in a suitable wall socket or power bar.
-As the Digitizer has no power switch, it will turn on immediately.
+Turn the miniDig on using the power switch.
+The Digitizer has no power switch, so it will turn on immediately.
 To turn the Digitizer off, simply unplug the power adapter from the Digitizer's power supply socket.

-Having connected the hardware, you are now ready to configure the I-CubeX software to work with your Digitizer.
+Having connected the hardware, you are now ready to configure the I-CubeX software to work with your Digitizer or miniDig.